rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/design-guidelines.md

 #### Quick start tiles

 A ChatBot can share a link to a [quick start](/extensions/quick-starts) that will help users complete a given task.
-Users can either select **Start** or the tile itself to initiate the linked quick start.
+Users can either select **Start** or the tile's title to initiate the linked quick start.

 <div class="ws-docs-content-img">
 ![Bot message that links a quick start tile.](./img/chatbot-quickstarts-tile.svg)